 Chair of the Graduate Program

 Graduate Program Manager

 In the United States, most state registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
 The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit U.S. professional degree programs in architecture, recognizes three types of degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.
 A program may be granted an eight-year, three-year, or two-year term of accreditation, depending on the extent of its conformance with established educational standards.

 Doctor of Architecture or a Master of Architecture degree programs may require a pre-professional undergraduate degree in architecture for admission.
 However, the pre-professional degree is not, by itself, recognized as an accredited degree.

-Syracuse University School of Architecture offer the following NAAB-accredited programs:
+Syracuse University School of Architecture offers the following NAAB-accredited programs:

 Master of Science